ThingPulse/esp8266-oled-ssd1306/README.md

 [![Build Status](https://travis-ci.org/ThingPulse/esp8266-oled-ssd1306.svg?branch=master)](https://travis-ci.org/ThingPulse/esp8266-oled-ssd1306)

-# ThingPulse ESP8266 OLED SSD1306
+# ThingPulse OLED SSD1306 (ESP8266/ESP32/Mbed-OS)

 > We just released version 4.0.0.
 Please have a look at our [upgrade guide](UPGRADE-4.0.md)

-This is a driver for SSD1306 128x64 and 128x32 OLED displays running on the Arduino/ESP8266 platform.
+This is a driver for SSD1306 128x64 and 128x32 OLED displays running on the Arduino/ESP8266 & ESP32 and mbed-os platforms.
 Can be used with either the I2C or SPI version of the display.

 You can either download this library as a zip file and unpack it to your Arduino/libraries folder or find it in the Arduino library manager under "ESP8266 and ESP32 Oled Driver for SSD1306 display".
+For mbed-os a copy of the files are available as an mbed-os library.

 It is also available as a platformio library.
 Just execute the following command:
 ```